ttaubert/octoblog/source/_posts/2012-10-18-getusermedia-part-2-building-an-eyetoy-like-mini-game.markdown

 {% endcodeblock %}

-If the pixel has not been revealed yet but is a green one, we make it transparent like before and mark it to make it stay that way.
+If the pixel has not been revealed yet but is a green one, we make it transparent like before and mark it to stay that way.

 ## Demo and screencast